vc-abs/at/readMe.md

 * Some names are in English and other in Sanskrit.
 This is a temporary situation for operational efficiency.

 ## ToDo
+* Create CSV-s for storing all possible data in the constants file.
 * Think about having the start time as the default time.
 * Use a better package like (Astropy)[https://www.astropy.org/] compute sun-rise and sun-set times.
 * Use planetary short forms (IE: Me, Ju, etc) as the default.